 then the UE shall perform the deregistration procedure (see clause 4.2.2.3 of 3GPP TS 23.502 [63]) that releases all the established PDU sessions and the UE enters idle mode and attempts to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

+When the last running Tsor-cm timer stops or expires while the UE is in any state other than 5GMM-CONNECTED mode (i.e. it is in CONNECTED mode in any other RAT or in IDLE mode):

+i) the UE has a list of available and allowable PLMNs in the area and based on this list or any other implementation specific means, the UE determines that there is a higher priority PLMN than the selected VPLMN; or

+ii) the UE does not have a list of available and allowable PLMNs in the area and is unable to determine whether there is a higher priority PLMN than the selected VPLMN using any other implementation specific means;

+then the UE shall release the current NAS signalling connection locally if ongoing and then attempt to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.

 NOTE 4: The list of available and allowable PLMNs in the area is implementation specific.

-The UE which has an emergency PDU session, receives a request from the upper layers to establish an emergency PDU session or perform emergency services fallback, registers for emergency services, or is configured for high priority access in the selected PLMN is not required to enter idle mode the last running Tsor-cm timer stops or expires.
+The UE which has an emergency PDU session, receives a request from the upper layers to establish an emergency PDU session or perform emergency services fallback, registers for emergency services, or is configured for high priority access in the selected PLMN is not required to enter idle mode when the last running Tsor-cm timer stops or expires.
 The UE shall attempt to perform the PLMN selection after the emergency PDU session or the high priority service is released, if any Tsor-cm timer was running and the last running Tsor-cm timer stopped or expired when the emergency PDU session or the high priority service was established and after the UE enters idle mode or 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 24.501 [64]).

 ***** End of change ****